GitJer/Some-Sipeed-MAIX-GO-k210-stuff/README.md

 add_compile_flags(CXX -std=gnu++17 -fpermissive -fno-rtti)
 ```

 There is also a linker error "undefined reference to `__cxa_pure_virtual'" for some of the files.
 The root cause probably has something to do with the Arduino origin of those files.
-This was solved by adding the followin at the start of the problematic files:
+This was solved by adding the following at the start of the problematic files:

 ```
 extern "C" void __cxa_pure_virtual() { while (1); }